 Group Campsite – Located on the ocean side of Elliott Key about a third of a mile from the main campground and restrooms.
-It is available by reservation only (786-335-3609).
-Fees are $25 per night.
+It is available for groups of 10 or more by reservation only (786-335-3609).
+Fees are $35 per night.
 This includes docking for one boat and one tent site for up to six people.
-For every additional one to to six people in the group arriving on the same vessel, there is a $15 fee.
+For every additional one to to six people in the group arriving on the same vessel, there is a $25 fee.
 There is a maximum of thirty people and five tents for this site.

 Swimming – Swimming is not permitted in boat harbors.

 Fishing – A Florida salt water fishing license is required.
 Fishing is allowed from the Elliott Key maintenance dock but not in the harbor.
 On Boca Chita Key fishing is allowed but not in the harbor, creek or the western bulkhead area.
 The taking of lobster is not permitted in Biscayne Bay.

 Sir Lancelot Jones Way